christsven/H.E.A.T/ruleset/H.E.A.T.md

 repositioning, the zeroing is not affected.
 But without a spotter correcting shots, it is also unable to further zero in and lower its value.
 A direct hit also needs to be observed to notify the artillery that zeroing has finished.

+#### Fireteams

+The structure and doctrine of many modern conventional infantry squads clashes greatly with the way infantry is handled in Bolt Action.
+As an example, the french groupe de combats loadout has everything from a DMR, ARs, pistols and underbarrel grenade launchers to a machine gun team and even a light mortar to assist the normal grenadiers.
+Suffice to say, the light mortar will have a completely different distance of engagement compared to the lighter weapon systems (which is the exact reason the groupe de combat has a 300m team and a 600m team, referencing the preferred distance the fireteam engages enemies at).

+To not split up what is meant as a singular, cohesive unit into three order dice and making the game flow artificially slower, the best compromise in my eyes is to allow units with the FIRETEAM rule to ignore the unit cohesion rules we have for normal infantry.

+Units with the FIRETEAM rule may be split up into smaller sections consisting of at least two infantry men each.
+As long as they stay the normal 1" distance from each other (with the NCO being the senior element to refer to here), the unit is treated normally.

+Once a fireteam splits off, an activation can only *move* one of the fireteams or the main team, mirroring spotter activations, but after moving after an ADVANCE or with a FIRE order the entire squad may engage the enemy.
+Each fireteam may engage seperately once its split off, the "connected" part of the ones split off enganges as one.

+As soon as one fireteam splits off, the unit has to pass an order check for every order it takes.

+If a fireteam is lowered to one soldier after an engagement, the last soldier is also considered destroyed.
+All squad members share a singular PEN value.

 #### Indirect fire rework